dianatataru/ancestryinference_workflow/README.md

                     out += [str(c["ref"]), str(c["alt"]), str(c["na"]), str(c["n"])]
                 print("\t".join(out))
 ```
 We want to do something similar to banarjee et al. 2023, "We thinned to an approximately equivalent number of informative sites between all pairs of species.
 To do so, we retained all ancestry-informative sites that distinguished X. birchmanni and X. malinche, and every other site that distinguished X. variatus from either of these two species."
-changing that code to to:
+To do so I am changing that code to:
 ```
     # Compute ALT proportions for every species
     props = {